graphql/graphql-scalars/scalars/contributed/chillicream/local-date.md

 # Overview

 The `LocalDate` scalar type represents a date without time or time zone information.
-It is intended for scenarios where only the calendar date matters, such as recording birthdates, anniversaries, or any date-based information where the specific time of day is irrelevant.
+It is intended for scenarios where only the calendar date matters in a local context, such as contract effective dates, publication dates, or recurring events (e.g., "New Year's Day is January 1st"), where the specific time of day and time zone are irrelevant or managed separately.

 Unlike instant-based DateTime scalars that represent a specific moment in time, `LocalDate` represents a calendar date that could refer to different moments